 The Abortion is Healthcare Everywhere Act would remove the Helms Act, making it no longer illegal to use US foreign assistant for abortion care.
 The Act would affirm that the US should promote safe abortion care abroad by providing funding for abortion services, training, and equipment, and collaborating with governments and service providers.
 We expect the Abortion is Healthcare Everywhere Act to be introduced in the 117th Congress.

 The Title IX Protection Act would codify into law the 2011 and 2014 Department of Education Office of Civil Rights guidance that aimed to protect survivors of sexual assault on college campuses.
 Under this bill, accusations of sexual assault would be held to the same evidence standard as all other civil cases.
 It also reiterates that investigations should be conducted in a timely manner, and clarifies that survivors should not be forced into mediation with the person who has allegedly assaulted them.

 The HALT Act would strengthen efforts to prevent and combat campus sexual violence by allowing the Department of Education to fine institutions found to be in violation of Title IX and increase financial penalties for Clery Act violations.
 It would also allow students to take legal action against negligent education institutions and require colleges and universities to publicly disclose Title IX and Clery Act investigations, sanctions, and findings.

-Patsy T. Mink and Louise M. Slaughter Gender Equity in Education Act (GEEA) of 2018
+Patsy T. Mink and Louise M. Slaughter Gender Equity in Education Act (GEEA)

 S 3110 / HR 6184